PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 Filename: displayio_flipclock_ntp_test_PaulskPt.py.

-This example sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'set_time()' of class NTP, in file: 'adafruit_ntp.py'.
-The function 'set_time()' calls the function 'get_time' of class 'ESP_SPIcontrol' in file: '/lib/adafruit_esp32spi/adafruit_esp32spi.py' (or .mpy).
+This example sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'get_time' of class 'ESP_SPIcontrol' in file: '/lib/adafruit_esp32spi/adafruit_esp32spi.py' (or .mpy).
+To control the built-in RTC the CircuitPython core module 'rtc' with class 'RTC' is used.
-The 'adafruit_ntp.NTP()' function gets the datetime from the Adafruit NTP pool server, which has the following server string: '0.adafruit.pool.ntp.org'.
-The adafruit module does not handle daylight savings or local time.
-It simply requests UTC from a NTP server.
-However the function 'refresh_from_NTP()' in this example, takes care of setting the built-in RTC by using the timezone offset that the script found by reading the value of key 'tz-offset' in file 'secrets.py'.
+The function 'refresh_from_NTP()' in this example, takes care of setting the built-in RTC by using the timezone offset that the script found by reading the value of key 'tz-offset' in file 'secrets.py'.
 In file 'secrets.py' the value for key 'tz_offset' needs to be a string value representing the timezone offset from UTC.
 Example: timezone 'America/New York' has a timezone offset of UTC minus 4 hours = - 4 * 3600 = -14400.
 The value of the key 'tz_offset' in this case shoud be: '-14400'.
-If one wants the clock displays UTC time, then set the value of 'LOCAL_TIME_FLAG' in secrets.py to '0'
+If the user wants the flipclock display to display UTC time, then set the value of 'LOCAL_TIME_FLAG' in secrets.py to '0'

 Every ten minutes the internal RTC will be synchronized through a call to function 'refresh_from_NTP()'.
 The time will be shown on the display ('hh:mm').
 The displayed time will be refreshed every minute.